Killing of Phillip Pannell: Protests and riots

 The night after the shooting (April 11), a peaceful protest of several hundred marched in Teaneck asking for the suspension of Gary Spath from the Teaneck Police and for Governor Jim Florio to appoint a special prosecutor to investigate the shooting.
 The march ended at the Municipal Building with a prayer vigil that was meant to lead to discussion groups in places of worship.
 During the vigil, however, some teenagers broke off and began shouting and throwing rocks at the police station.
 Officers in riot gear confronted the youths, and violence ensued.
 Larger groups of young men began smashing windows at the police station, on patrol cars, and at the Public Library.
 Eight cars were heavily damaged including two police cars that were flipped over.
 Some protesters at the prayer vigil attempted to appeal for calm but were unsuccessful.
 When more police officers in riot gear responded, reportedly trampling some protesters, the rioters fled down Teaneck Road, smashing windows on at least 16 businesses and looting some of the stores.
 Some reporters were caught in the violence, being dragged or beaten by rioters.
 At least four people were injured, one of whom was taken by ambulance to the hospital.
 The Teaneck Police called in reinforcements from neighboring towns, the Bergen County Police, and the New Jersey state troopers.
 By around 10 p.m., there was relative calm in the town center.
 The police reported four arrests that night, but largely did not detain or engage those who were rioting.

 The community was divided by the killing of Phillip Pannell.
 Protest marches with many African Americans believing that Pannell had been killed in cold blood, while there were white residents insisting that Spath may have been justified in his actions.
 Spath was ultimately acquitted on charges of reckless manslaughter in the shooting.
 Some months after Spath had been cleared, he decided to retire from law enforcement.
 The incident was an international news event that brought Reverend Al Sharpton and Jesse Jackson to the community, and calls for Federal Civil Rights prosecution.

 In the media

-In 2022, MSNBC produced a four-part series called Model America detailing the events that lead up to Parnell's shooting and the intense calls for justice that followed in its aftermath.
+In 2022, MSNBC produced a four-part series called Model America detailing the events that lead up to Pannell's shooting and the intense calls for justice that followed in its aftermath.
 Rev. Al Sharpton authored a promotional article for the series.
 Democracy Now! also aired its own two-part series on the shooting of Phillip Pannell.

 Backlash, a local hardcore band from Teaneck, New Jersey released a track titled "Teachings" of which was inspired by the shooting of Pannell.
 The song is featured on a digital compilation album "Through Different Eyes" released April 26, 2006 by Conquer The World Records.
 On June 12 2010, 1124 Records reissued a Limited (500 copies) Vinyl LP pressing of the album.